andysaurin/ezNGS/doc/Rmd/ezNGS_user_manual.md

     en-dessous -&gt; remplacer menu drop down par un menu normal.
     Alternative: all the project would appear under the menu when clicking on the triangle.</s>
--   The project summary displayed on the page "All my projects" could include some additional fields, in particular the number of samples, and the short description string.
+-   <s>The project summary displayed on the page "All my projects" could include some additional fields, in particular the number of samples, and the short description string.</s>

 -   <s>"Go Abda" -&gt; "Open project Abda"</s>